josh-frank/kometa/README.md

      the encrypted message
 ```

-**Header and body use separate carrier pools** so that decode can recover the length without knowing it in advance (see *Carrier Selection* below).
+**Header and body use separate carrier pools** so that decode can recover the length without knowing it in advance.

 ### Security Model